 - the project is not clearly tied to learning goals

 - the project could easily be funded by other sources

 - the project is not innovative or does not have a sound plan to evaluate success

 - the request falls within a category of grants that WEF does not fund

-Beginning in 2017-18, all grant applicants will use the same Grant Application.
+All grant applicants will use the same Grant Application.